The WAGE Fellowship Experience

 WAGE Founders & Alumnae

-The idea of WAGE started when eleven women of the Class of 2008 began sharing their Georgetown experiences with one another.
+WAGE began when eleven women of the Class of 2008 began sharing their Georgetown experiences with one another.
 They discovered that Georgetown needed to create more mentoring opportunities for women with a focus in gender equity issues and leadership development.
 These eleven women started the WAGE fellowship to change and expand the dialogue on the Hilltop about gender equity issues, establish long lasting mentoring relationships for undergraduates and provide leadership development for future Hoya women.

 Current WAGE Fellows

-The 6 WAGE Fellows for the 2017-18 academic year are Daisy Hoang, Vanessa Philipps, Jazmin Flores Pena, Alondra Navarro, Symone Wilson, and Priyanka Dinakar.
+The six returning WAGE Fellows for the 2018-2019 academic year are Daisy Hoang, Vanessa Philipps, Jazmin Flores Pena, Alondra Navarro, Symone Wilson, and Priyanka Dinakar.

 Congratulations to our recently graduated WAGE Fellows!